Johnlon/ym2149-streamer/README.md

 ym2149-streamer
 ===========

+Should also work for ay3-8913 / ay3-8910 chips.

 Adapted to work on Windows and WSL2.

+This project provides a means to stream "YM" ChipTune files at a YM2149/AY3-8910 chip via an Arduino adapter that provides USB connectivity.

 There are two parts to the project

-- an (arduino)[arduino] component that listens for messages on the USB Comm port and then writes these to a YM2149 chip
+- an Arduino adaptor component that listens for messages on the USB Comm port and then writes these to a YM2149 chip

-- a Windows (golang) component that reads "YM" formatted files and streams them to the Arduino
+- a Windows (golang) Streamer component that reads "YM" formatted files and streams them to the Arduino via a USB Comms port

 Arduino